 An ectopic pregnancy is a pregnancy that develops when the fertilized egg settles and starts to grow in the fallopian tube rather than in the uterus.
 You are more likely to have an ectopic if you have a tubal ligation reversal than if you never had a tubal ligation in the first place.
 We have just finished an analysis of all our patients from 2010.
-Our ectopic rate was less than 2%.
-Some facilities have posted their ectopic rates at 6% or higher.
+Our ectopic rate was 2.5%.
+Some facilities have posted their ectopic rates at 10 to 30%.
 It may be because we close the tube in layers, which sews the tube together from the inside out; sewing them open as well as joining them together, but I really do not know.

-When you think you may be pregnant after tubal ligation reversal you need to use one of the pregnancy tests that you can buy in the drug store or supermarket and test your urine.
+When you think you may be pregnant after your tubal ligation reversal, you need to use one of the pregnancy tests that you can buy at the store and test your urine.
 If the test is positive, you need to get a blood pregnancy test.
-The blood pregnancy test will not just be a yes or no, it will give a number.
-The number increases with time and when it reaches a certain level you need to get a vaginal ultrasound exam.
+The blood pregnancy test will not just be a yes or no – it will give a number.
+The number increases with time.
+Once it reaches a certain level, you will need to get a vaginal ultrasound exam.
 Usually, when the blood pregnancy test is at a level of 1 to 2 thousand units [varies with different labs] the baby should be able to be seen with a vaginal ultrasound exam.
 Your doctor will know what to do to make sure everything is okay.
 We hope you come to Lakeshore for your tubal reversal, but even if you go somewhere else remember “urine, blood, vaginal ultrasound, right away”.

 If it is determined that you have an ectopic pregnancy you can have one or possibly two doses of a medicine that will cause your body to absorb the ectopic so it will not continue to grow and ruin your fallopian tube.